inoryy/inoryy.github.io/content/post/next-gen-ml-tools.md

 ```

 Even though some might prefer a singular way, endorsed by core developers,
-having diversity of methods is a good indicator that the technology is sound.
+having a diversity of methods is a good indicator that the technology is sound.

 There are also some directions in research where JAX features especially shine.
-For example, in meta-learning, one common approach to train the meta-learner is by computing the gradients of the inputs.
+For example, in meta-learning, one common approach to training a meta-learner is by computing the gradients of the inputs.
 An alternative method for computing gradients -- forward-mode auto-differentiation -- is necessary to solve this task efficiently,
 which is supported out-of-the-box in JAX but is either non-existent or an experimental feature in other libraries.